belike007/powerbi-ecommerce-funnel-analysis/README.md

 The goal is to identify **conversion rates, drop-off points, and performance trends** across categories, devices, and time.

 ---
+## 📌 Problem Statement
+E-commerce businesses often struggle to understand where users drop off in the purchase journey.
+This project aims to identify bottlenecks in the funnel and provide actionable insights to improve conversion rates.

 ## 🎯 Key Objectives
 - Analyze user journey: **Visit → View → Add to Cart → Purchase**